 City Council and committee meetings

 Learn when and how to participate in online City Council and committee meetings at guelph.ca/council.

 Garbage and recycling

 Visit guelph.ca/waste for public waste drop-off hours, fees, and guidelines.
-The paper shredder is currently closed as staff arranges for moving the shredder to a new location.
-When the shredder is back in service, we’ll update this page.
+The paper shredder is closed.

 If anyone in your home is self-isolating due to COVID-19 symptoms, has tested positive for COVID-19, or is isolating due to travel outside Canada, please put all recyclables and garbage in bags in your grey cart.
 Keep using your green cart as usual.

 Guelph Transit – masks are required

 Guelph Transit is running on a 30-minute schedule, Monday to Saturday.
 No change to Sunday service.
 Do not use public transit if you are feeling unwell, or you have travelled outside Canada within the past 14 days.